-A Cost calculator is a free software just like the one provided on this page by Architec4Design that uses advanced algorithms which include the cost of materials, labor etc which regularly updated information on various factors of construction to suggest the most appropriate and exact cost of construction.
+A Cost calculator is a free software just like the one provided on this page by Architec4Design that uses advanced algorithms which include the cost of materials, labour etc which regularly updated information on various factors of construction to suggest the most appropriate and exact cost of construction.

-Accessing the various factors manually is a cumbersome and complex process; however, with the cost calculator you can easily estimate the cost and plan your budget.
+Accessing the various factors manually is a cumbersome and complex process; however, with the cost calculator, you can easily estimate the cost and plan your budget.
 It is essential that the budget is based on true and factual data as it is the cornerstone of a project.

 An accurate cost estimating software helps organize funds for the project with ease, manages risk, overcomes financial hurdles, and helps you stay on top of the project.
 This can be achieved with the help of a construction cost calculator.
 Here is a systematic procedure on using the cost calculator.